 This Curriculum Handbook has been designed to provide parents and students with an overview of the subjects offered for study at Kinross Wolaroi School in Stage 5 (Years 9 and 10).
 Aims, objectives, major content areas and assessment information have been included.
-Parents and students are encouraged to talk to the teachers of the subjects, the Head of Department, or the Careers Advisor, should they require clarification of any details relating to a particular subject.
+Parents and students are encouraged to talk to the teachers of the subjects, the Head of Department, or the Careers Advisor, should they require clarification of any details relating to a particular subject (contact details are listed on Page 5).